cosmosclassroom/cosmosintheclassroom/src/hphys/00_exams/final exams/24-25_study-guide.md

 ### Giancoli Sections

 Recall that each chapter has a very concise summary at the end.
 The "Questions" section immediately following each summary is a good way to evaluate your conceptual understanding of the material.
 Re-attempting prior practice problems is also an excellent way to prepare for the exam.
-Generally speaking, you should be able to complete any of the level (I) problems
+Generally speaking, you should be able to complete any of the level (I) problems at the end of each section.

+It is also advised that you ask a trustworthy LLM (ChatGPT or Claude) to generate practice problems for you.
+Be sure to tell it that you are (a) a high school student (b) studying physics in only algebra and (c) working from Giancoli's 7th Edition textbook; these should ensure you are given practice problems appropriate for your level.

 | Topic | Chapter | Sections | Pages |
 |-------|---------|----------|--------|